 Heat the liquid whey to 203ºF.
 Once the whey reaches this temperature, take off the burner and stir in 2 tbsp of white vinegar.
 Stir for 2 minutes.
 Allow the whey to sit until it cools a little, about 30-45 minutes.
 Notice that the ricotta is starting to form.
 This will form more as it sits.

-Drain the liquid whey off by straining it in a tea cloth, jelly strainer (as show in the picture) or cheese cloth.
+Drain the liquid whey off by straining it in a tea cloth, jelly strainer (as shown in the picture) or cheese cloth.
 This will take 2-3 hours for the whey to drain out of the ricotta.

 Once you strain it you will have the most amazing fresh ricotta that you have ever tasted!
 Add a pinch of unrefined sea salt and chill.

-Chill and spread on toast, or you can use it in one of my many recipes that I use ricotta in pictured below.
+Chill and spread on toast, or you can use it in one of my many recipes that I use ricotta in, pictured below.
 Enjoy!

-Last picture courtesy http://foodbabbles.com
+Last picture courtesy of Foodbabbles.com.

 Ingredients